Students will take compulsory modules for either vertebrate or invertebrate study.

 - Aquaculture and Fisheries: the global importance of aquaculture and fisheries industries worldwide.

-- Biology for Aquaculture - Vertebrates or Biology for Aquaculture - Invertebrates: the fundamental biology, anatomy and physiology of either invertebrate and vertebrate aquaculture species.
+- Biology for Aquaculture - Vertebrates or Biology for Aquaculture - Invertebrates: the fundamental biology, anatomy and physiology of either invertebrate or vertebrate aquaculture species.

 - Health and Disease - Vertebrates or Health and Disease - Invertebrates: the factors that influence disease processes in cultured fish or invertebrates.